scality/zenko-demo-photobooth/README.md

 7. Our freshly created data ready to be managed!
 At this point, it is a good idea to check the gif in the Orbit browser, make sure that it was replicated to different cloud storage locations, see the metrics, etc.

+Thanks to Zenko I have all the gifs of visitors of my photobooth stored and backed up in 3 different cloud storage locations and each object has very handy metadata linked to it.
+Exactly.
+Name and email.
+That allowes me to send all the gifs to their owners without any confusion.

 ## Credits
 Special credit to [@smaffulli](https://github.com/smaffulli/drumminhands_photobooth) as he had the original version of this photobooth running in our office room before for fun and generated lots of joy.